 Cheapest Car Insurance in South Carolina (Best Rates in 2026)

-Geico has the best cheap car insurance in South Carolina, at $139 per month for full coverage.
-That's $50 per month cheaper than the state average.
+Geico has the cheapest car insurance in South Carolina, at $139 per month for full coverage.

 Find Cheap Auto Insurance Quotes in South Carolina